polizoto/auto_captions_dl/README.md

 Python 2.7 + (should be installed already on a Mac)

-sed, rename, mv (should be installed already on a Mac)

 Homebrew: https://brew.sh/
 - we recommend installing this package manager for macOS, since it makes installing YouTube-dl and Aeneas easier.
 - paste the following code into a mac Terminal and press Return